benlk/espionage-parties/snowden/characters/moon-nazi-commander.md

-## Name
+## Schwarz Bruder

 Character traits:

+You are the cream of the Fourth Reich.

 Personal history relevant to the party, and backstory.

 Positive relationships (at least one other character)

-- Secretly sleeping with campaign chair

 Negative relationships (at least one other character)

 Goals for the night:

--
+- Find out more about the current state of the world, or find out how to find out.
+- Seduce the campaign manager, maybe.
+- Don't reveal the existence of the Moon Nazis.
 -
 -